 - Login to the Seattle Services Portal.

-- Find your record number and look to the right for the Status column.
+- On the My Records page, locate your record number and look to the right for the Status column.

 - To find your record status on the record: